yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-36/lab/README.md

   * `<Decrementer />` - Renders a button that, when clicked, calls the `decrement()` method in the `Counter Provider`
   * `<Counter />` - Renders the current value of `count` from the Counter Provider
 * Provide good styling.
 Use the css-in-js methodology within the components themselves.

+## Assignment 2 - To Do
+You have been provided, in the `starter-code` folder, a working To Do manager application, written using standard React Component State

+* Refactor the app to make use of Context
+* Create a `context` for the Application
+* Create a separate `<Counter />` component that reads and displays the `count` from Context
+* Create separate components for the main To App elements
+  * `form` - Adds and updates to do list items
+  * `list` - Lists items, manages complete state and form visibility

 ### Testing
 * Do a deep mount of the app, and set tests to make assertions on the child components that consume context from the Provider.